 Solution

-When you try to access Promoted properties inside the Orchestrations, to avoid these types of errors, you should check if the Promoted property exists before trying to read it by using the exits operator.
+When you try to access Promoted properties inside the Orchestrations, to avoid these types of errors, you should check if the Promoted property exists before trying to read it by using the exists operator.

 //GET UNB3.2